 As it is formed from a gas, the process requires that a high concentration of carbon dioxide needs to be produced.
 This is done using gases with a high carbon dioxide content.
-The carbon dioxide is often a by-product of other gaseous processes.
+Carbon dioxide is often a by-product of other gaseous processes.

 The next process involves refrigerating the gas with a high carbon dioxide concentration until it becomes a liquid.
 And then the pressure is drastically reduced.
-When this is done some of the liquid carbon dioxide will vaporise and when this happens the temperature of the remaining liquid will rapidly cool down.
+When this is done some of the liquid carbon dioxides will vaporize and when this happens the temperature of the remaining liquid will rapidly cool down.

 The ice is also used during the transporting of products.
-Long distance transportation of products that can either melt or spoil require a cooling system that will not fail.
+Long-distance transportation of products that can either melt or spoil requires a cooling system that will not fail.
 And that ideal system is dry ice packaging.

 But while dry ice is always a great cooling product, it is also used to keep insects away from products being transported.
 Oxygen in grain containers can become the environment in which insects thrive, but with this solid carbon dioxide product being included in the container, oxygen will be displaced and insects won’t survive.
 For the same purpose of keeping out oxygen, dry ice can be used to prevent certain products from going rancid and spoiling.

 This ice also has a place in the plumbing industry as well as in the entertainment industry.
 When it comes to plumbing, dry ice is used to ze water in pipes to create an ice plug.
 This stops the water from pouring out for just long enough for the work to be done.
 In the entertainment industry, dry ice is used to create a mist which makes it popular in nightclubs.